pinecone-io/pinecone-ts-client/README.md

 #### Create Index: Waiting until the index is ready

 If you pass the `waitUntilReady` option, the client will handle polling for status updates on a newly created index.
 The promise returned by `createIndex` will not be resolved until the index status indicates it is ready to handle data operations.
-This can be especially useful for integration testing where index creation in a setup step will be immediately followed by data operations.
+This can be especially useful for integration testing, where index creation in a setup step will be immediately followed by data operations.

 ```typescript
 const client = new Pinecone();